 To establish a durable connection between the UNFCCC process and the many voluntary and collaborative actions, the COP in 2015 decided that two High-Level Champions (from France and Morocco) would be appointed to facilitate this partnership with the ultimate objective to accelerate climate action.
-This agenda has continued to move full speed ahead and the current High Level Champions are H.E.
-Hakima El Haite, Special Envoy for Climate Change (from the Moroccan COP22 Presidency) and Hon.
+This agenda has continued to move full speed ahead and the current High-Level Champion is Hon.
 Inia Seruiratu, Minister for Agriculture, Rural and Maritime Development, and National Disaster Management (from the incoming Fijian COP23 Presidency).

 The High-Level Champions will amongst other tasks:

 - engage with all stakeholders and voluntary launch initiatives to increase their ambition, transparency and alignment with the objective of the Convention, aims of the Paris Agreement and SDGs;

 - engage with stakeholders making or considering voluntary action and promote best practices and voluntary initiatives that have the greatest impact;